bepoooe/kavach-back/backend/DEPLOY.md

 ### Common Deployment Issues:

-**Build Failed**
-- Check build logs in Render dashboard
-- Ensure `package.json` has correct scripts
+**Build Failed - Hanging on npm install**
+- This usually happens with heavy dependencies like Puppeteer
+- The updated package.json removes puppeteer in favor of puppeteer-core
+- Make sure you've committed the latest package.json changes
-- Verify TypeScript compiles locally: `npm run build`
+- If still hanging, try using a smaller build command: `npm ci --production && npm run build`

 **Environment Variables**
 - Double-check `GEMINI_API_KEY` is set correctly